Honey Baked Ham Recipe (Copycat)

 I did a whole bunch of research to find out why people pay an arm and a leg for Honey Baked Hams.

 Do you want to know the secret?
 Dry sugar and a kitchen torch.
-They sprinkle the ham in dry sugar and spices and then torch it.
+They sprinkle the ham with dry sugar and spices and then torch it.
 JUST LIKE A FREAKING CRÈME BRÛLÉE.

 Oh my gosh you guys, it is unreal.
 The edges of the salty ham are covered in spiced sugar and caramelized.
 The sugar melts, then hardens into this gorgeous shell, just like on top of your crème brulée.
 It absolutely CRACKLES.
 These photos don’t even come close to doing it justice.